CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 making FOSS rock, we have no plans to dilute our mission that way.
 Against that we cannot spend money we do not earn, there is no money fairy (TINMF), so Return on Investment (RoI) is important to us as we invest.
-No-one should put their life savings in a bank with a highly uncertain reputation for re-paying.

 ### Did you try to work things out with TDF ?